dolafson/dnd-dpr/README.md

 ## Known Issues

 - roughly 20% of spells are missing
-  - these should be manually to the resource file **extra.spells.json**
+  - these should be manually added to the resource file **extra.spells.json**
 - some classes - 2014 cleric, possibly others - handle prepared spells differently
   - additional api calls to character service are needed
 - some weapons - Dagger, HandAxe - support both melee and range